davidomullan/odin-calculator/README.md

 - [x] Stylize (mock iOS calculator app)
 - [x] Reduce font-size on overflow of screen
 - [X] Support for decimal values (and decimal key)
-	- Currently rounds for fractions; decimal button not implemented.
-(Affects % button and division);

 ![Image of Calculator App](images/calculator.png)